JuliaLang/julia/doc/manual/parallel-computing.rst

     julia -p <n> -L file1.jl -L file2.jl driver.jl

 Each process has an associated identifier.
-The process providing the interactive julia REPL prompt, always has an id equal to 1.
-As also would the the julia process running the driver script in the example above.
-All the other processes (also known as worker processes, or just workers) have their own unique ids.
-Workers are defined as all processes other than the driving process(id of 1).
+The process providing the interactive julia prompt always has an id equal to 1, as would the the julia process running the driver script in the example above.
+All other processes (also known as worker processes, or just workers) have their own unique ids.
+Workers are defined as all processes other than the driving process (id of 1).
 When no additional processes are started, the driving process is also deemed to be a worker.

 The base Julia installation has in-built support for two types of clusters: